AlexandreDecan/sismic/README.md

   y = 2
 ```

-A statemachine has to declare a (nonempty) list of states using `states`.
+A statechart has to declare a (nonempty) list of states using `states`.
 Each state consist of at least a `name`.
 Depending on the state type, several fields can be declared.

 ```